k8spin/grafana-multi-tenant-operator/docs/QUICKSTART.md

 ## Create an Organization Dashboard with a CustomResource

-You can alternitively create organization Dashboards using the Dashboard cr.
+You can alternatively create organization Dashboards using the Dashboard cr.
 Let's go ahead and create the following example dashboard.

 ```
 kubectl apply -f examples/example.com-grafana-dashboard.yaml